Life (and Planning) Can Get Complicated

 The client came in to our office to talk about planning for his mother who is beginning to show signs of dementia.
 Then we began talking about his own planning.
 Roger (not his real name) is 60 years old, was never married, but more or less lives with his longtime girlfriend – she has another place as well.
 He has no children.
 He had one brother and three sisters, but one of his sisters passed away a few years ago.
 He’s closest with his brother who lives in one of the three apartments in Roger’s triple-decker (a common type of housing in Boston with three floors, each of which is a separate apartment).
 One sister is married without children and lives in San Diego.
 The other lives close by, but they have a troubled relationship.
 She is a single mother of two sons who are about 20 years apart in age.

 Roger’s sister who passed away had adopted a young boy who she had befriended when he lived with his grandmother.
 When the grandmother died, the sister adopted him.
-After the sister died, Roger’s brother adopted him and he now lives in Roger’s triple-decker.
-By the time he reached age 7 this young boy had lost mother, his grandmother and his adopted mother.
+After the sister died, Roger’s brother adopted him and they now live together in one of the apartments in Roger’s triple-decker (a common form of housing in Boston).
+By the time he reached age 7 this young boy had lost mother, his grandmother, and his adopted mother.
 Roger wants to provide for him but also for his other nephews whose lives are not so stable either.
 He also feels responsible for his mother, brother and girlfriend (who, after him, is the most financially stable member of the extended family).